-Not all kinds of mailing lists can be used with Direct Mail.
-The requirements below are designed to protect your email reputation and ensure that we're able to deliver your email campaigns quickly and reliably.
+Some mailing lists cannot be used with Direct Mail.
+The requirements below have been designed to protect your email reputation and ensure that we're able to deliver your email campaigns quickly and reliably.

-Remember, you must obtain permission from each subscriber on your list before emailing them using Direct Mail.
+You must obtain email permission from each person on your list before emailing them using Direct Mail.
 Here are some examples of what does and does not constitute permission:

 OK to Email

 - People who opted-in via your website or app.
 This could be via an online subscribe form (try our subscribe form builder).

 - People who opted-in to your list via some method offline

 - Customers or clients who attended an event you hosted and signed up for your list

 - Employees or members of an organization that you are authorized to email